-Title Method of Evaluation Attendance Students must attend at least 75% of both theory and practical classes.
+Title Method of Evaluation Students must attend at least 75% of both theory and practical classes.
 They will receive 10 marks based on their class attendance.
-Students who do not meet the minimum attendance requirement for a course, as specified in the B. Tech regulations, will not be eligible to proceed to the next criteria.
-Assignment / Presentation Assignments will be given to students to assess their understanding of the subjects taught.
-Students will be required to make presentations on the subjects taught in class, and their understanding of the subjects will be assessed.
-Based on the Assignments and Presentations the students will be awarded marks out of 20 The Assignment / Presentation faculty handling the class will use the tests from the Fitness Protocols and Guidelines for ages 18+ to 65 years, as set forth by FIT India.
+Students who do not meet the minimum attendance requirement for a Attendance course, as specified in the B. Tech regulations, will not be eligible to proceed to the next criteria.
+Assignments will be given to students to assess their understanding of the subjects taught.
+Students will be required to make presentations on the Accianment / subjects taught in class, and their understanding of the subjects will be Assignment / assessed.
+Based on the Assignments and Presentations the students will be Presentation awarded marks out of 20 The Assignment / Presentation faculty handling the class will use the tests from the Fitness Protocols and Guidelines for ages 18+ to 65 years, as set forth by FIT India.
 Measurements will be taken for all the tests of the FIT India Fitness Protocol and the evaluation will be based on the benchmark score received for the following tests: 1.
 V Sit Reach Test 2.
 Partial Curl Up - 30 seconds 3.
 Push Ups (Male) and Modified Push Up (Female) 4.
-Two (2) Km Run/Walk Activity Evaluation Students who achieve a total benchmark score of 8 across the aforementioned 4 tests will be awarded pass marks for activity evaluation.
-Students who score better will be awarded a maximum mark of 20.
-Activity Evaluation - Special Circumstances Physically challenged and medically unfit students can opt for an objective test to demonstrate their knowledge of the subjects taught.
-Based on their performance in the objective test, they will be awarded marks out of 20.
-Activity Evaluation - Special Considerations - NCC Students who enrolled themselves in the NCC during the course period (between the start and end dates of the program) and attended 5 college level parades will be awarded pass marks for activity evaluation.
-Students who attend more parades will be eligible for a maximum mark of 20 based on their parade attendance.
+Two (2) Km Run/Walk Students who ashieve a total househmank search of 0 serves the Activity Evaluation students who achieve a total benchmark score of 8 across the - Students who score botter will be awarded a maximum mark of 20 Students who score better will be awarded a maximum mark of 20.
+Activity Evaluation Physically challenged and medically unit students can opt for an objective - Special norformance in the objective test, they will be awarded marks out of 20 Circumstances performance in the objective test, they will be awarded marks out of 20.
+Students who enrolled themselves in the NCC during the course period Activity Evaluation (between the start and end dates of the program) and attended 5 college - Special level parades will be awarded pass marks for activity evaluation.
+Students Considerations - NCC who attend more parades will be eligible for a maximum mark of 20 based on their parade attendance.